MaysamD/LocumGQLGateway/JobScheduler/README.md

-# NotificationProcessor
+# NotificationScheduler

-**NotificationProcessor** is a .NET background service that listens to Azure Service Bus queues and processes notifications, supporting **Email, SMS, and In-App notifications**.
-It is designed for easy extension with additional notification types.
+**NotificationScheduler** is a .NET service responsible for scheduling notifications to be sent via multiple channels ( Email, SMS, In-App) at the appropriate time.
+It works in conjunction with `NotificationProcessor` to ensure reliable, timed delivery of notifications.

 ---

 ## Features

-- Listen to Azure Service Bus queue for incoming notifications.
+- Schedule notifications for immediate or future delivery.
-- Send notifications via multiple channels:
+- Supports multiple notification channels:
     - **Email** (SMTP)
     - **SMS**
     - **In-App**
-- Supports template-based email content with JSON metadata replacement.
+- Integrates with `NotificationProcessor` for actual message sending.
+- Configurable scheduling intervals.
-- Logging via Microsoft.Extensions.Logging.
+- Logging via `Microsoft.Extensions.Logging`.
-- Background service architecture using `BackgroundService`.
+- Background service architecture using `BackgroundService` for continuous scheduling.

 ---